computer-science-with-applications/book/src/getting_started/exceptions/index.rst

        return a / b
    ZeroDivisionError: division by zero

-Notice how this stack trace is much more informative.
-In particular, it tells us than an exception happened after the following sequence of
+This stack trace is much more informative.
+In particular, it tells us than an exception happened after the following sequence of events:
-events:

 * Python ran ``exc.print_divisions(12)`` in the interpreter (shown in the stack trace as as ``File "<stdin>", line 1,  in <module>``).
 * During the call to ``print_divisions``, Python ran the line